bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 {layout="LaunchC"}
 # Syntax Errors

 In the 1940s, computers were made from large wires, vacuum tubes, gears and dials.
 In 1946, the legendary programmer Grace Hopper (pictured) had a problem.
-She was certain that her code was right, but for some reason it wasn't running correctly.
+She was certain that her code was right, but for some reason it wasn't running correctly.{style="font-size:15pt"}

 @image{images/hopper.jpg, "Grace Hopper"}